apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

 2. The query is passed on to the driver.
 3. The driver translates the query to a database-specific protocol and sends it to the database.
 4. The database executes the query and returns the result set in a database-specific format.
-5. The driver translates the result format into the JDBC/ODBC API.
+5. The driver translates the result into the format required by the JDBC/ODBC API.
 6. The application iterates over the result rows using the JDBC/ODBC API.

 When columnar data comes into play, however, problems arise.
 JDBC is a row-oriented API, and while ODBC can support columnar data, the type system and data representation is not a perfect match with Arrow.
-So generally, columnar data must be converted to rows between steps 5 and 6, spending resources without performing "useful" work.
+So generally, columnar data must be converted to rows in step 5, spending resources without performing "useful" work.

 This mismatch is problematic for columnar database systems, such as ClickHouse, Dremio, DuckDB, and Google BigQuery.
 On the client side, tools such as Apache Spark and pandas would be better off getting columnar data directly, skipping that conversion.